ibm-cloud-docs/logs-router/target-manage.md

 - `<ENDPOINT>` is the API endpoint in the region where you plan to configure or manage a target.
 For more information, see [Endpoints](/docs/logs-router?topic=logs-router-endpoints).
 - `<TARGET_ID>` is the v4 UUID that uniquely identifies the target.

+The response includes information about the status of the target in the `write_status` response object.
+This object includes the following information:
+- `status` information.
+Valid values are: `success` or `failed`.
+- `last_failure` date-time information of the timestamp of the last failure.
+- `reason_for_last_failure` information with a detailed description of the cause of the failure.

 For example, you can run the following cURL request to get information about a target with the ID `00000000-0000-0000-0000-000000000000`: